People who work in healthcare often deal with death, dying and bereavement as part of their job.

 To support a colleague you can:

-- acknowledge the death and its impact - such as a simple expression of sympathy in person, by phone or as a written message
+- acknowledge the death and its impact - with a simple expression of sympathy in person, by phone or as a written message

 - listen to them when they need it